 Notes

-- Makes 4 portions as side dish.
+- The basic recipe makes 4 portions as side dish.

 - Braised kohlrabi thickened with onion roux will be beautifully velvety; no puddles of liquid will form on the plate when served!